clue/php-redis-server/README.md

 ```
 # official redis-server
+$ redis-server --port 1338
-$ redis-benchmark -t set,get -q
+$ redis-benchmark -t set,get -p 1338 -q
 SET: 121951.22 requests per second
 GET: 151515.16 requests per second

 # clue/redis-server PHP 5.5
+$ php example/server.php
 $ redis-benchmark -t set,get -p 1337 -q
 SET: 18761.73 requests per second
 GET: 22172.95 requests per second

 # clue/redis-server HHVM
+$ hhvm -vEval.Jit=true example/server.php
 $ redis-benchmark -t set,get -p 1337 -q
 SET: 49019.61 requests per second
 GET: 57142.86 requests per second
 ```

 So depending on your configuration, expect the original implementation to be 2x to 5x as fast.
+Some thoughts that have a significant effect on the
+performance:

 - HHVM is significantly faster than standard PHP (2.5x)
-- Installing `ext-libevent` will significantly improve the performance for concurrent connections.
+- Installing `ext-libevent` (not available for HHVM unfortunately) will significantly improve the performance for concurrent connections.
   This is not a hard requirement, but `redis-benchmark` defaults to 50 concurrent connections which slows down the whole server process due to relying on a `stream_select()` call otherwise.
+- The `example/server.php` includes a `$debug` flag (which defaults to `false`).
-- Disabling debugging output by commenting out the `echo`s in the examples significantly improves performance (3x)
+  Disabled debugging output significantly improves performance (3x)
+- The benchmark should not be run from within a virtual machine.
+Running this on the host machine instead shows significant improvements (8x).
+For comparision, the same applies to official redis, although it shows a smaller impact (3x).

 ## Quickstart example